abimbolaoige/Career-Recommender/README.md

         st.success(f"Hi {name}, here are your top tech career matches:")
 ```

-Committing to changes, a maintenance/edit made easy on GitHub hosting with Streamlit.
+Committing to app code modification/update changes is a maintenance and edit made easy on GitHub hosting with Streamlit.

-App still under development and open to work with product designers, product managers and techies for upgrade.
+##### App still under development and open to work with product designers, product managers and techies for upgrade.

 ### How the App works: Example Scenario
 ```